 and Orchestra with the BGSU Philharmonia under the

-the BGSU Philharmonia, to be released in 2019 on the
+he BGSU Philharmonia, to be released in 2021 on the

 A native of Park Ridge, Illinois, Brittany Lasch earned her Doctor of Musical Arts degree from Boston University, where she received the Brass Department Award.
 She also holds a Master of Music degree from Yale School of Music.
 With a deep commitment to education, she has been a featured teacher and performer at events such as the American Trombone Workshop, the International Women’s Brass Conference, the UW Whitewater Trombone Day, the University of Arkansas Trombone Workshop, and Midwest Trombone Tuba Euphonium Conference at Eastern Illinois University.
 She has presented masterclasses at universities across the country and at pre-collegiate programs such as the Boston University Tanglewood Institute.
 Her principal teachers include Toby Oft, Scott Hartman, and Steve Norrell.

 Brittany Lasch is an Edwards Trombone Performing Artist.
 Brittany also proudly uses and endorses ChopSaver Lip Care.